xinwenfu/GenCyber/LabEnvironment/README.md

    - [Kali](https://www.cs.uml.edu/~xinwenfu/Tools/Kali-40G-2025.ova)
    - Windows: Please ask the instructor
 3. [Import the .ova file](https://youtu.be/us5N0X75v-o) into VirtualBox.
 Basically double click the .ova file in Windows File Explorer and follow the on-screen instruction.
-4. If a student feels the VM is slow, please watch How to [Speed up your VMs in VirtualBox](https://www.youtube.com/watch?v=2z7icd0vm0M) For Windows.
+4. If a student feels the VM is slow, please watch How to [Speed up your VMs in VirtualBox](https://www.youtube.com/watch?v=2z7icd0vm0M) for Windows.

 Try the following four networking options on these two VMs [3]:
 1. Network Address Translation (NAT)